- Sleeping in the convention space is strictly forbidden.

 - Don’t block the way.
 Even if you aren’t in the way, your possessions might be.
 Make sure that your bag or costume isn’t keeping someone from moving freely through the convention space.

 - Offer to lend a hand.
-The staff of the Brazos Valley Expo Complex and AggieCon volunteers have done their best to ensure space is available in all of the panel rooms for wheelchair or scooter using attendees.
+The staff of the Memorial Student Center and AggieCon volunteers have done their best to ensure space is available in all of the panel rooms for wheelchair or scooter using attendees.
 If you find yourself in a room where chairs or other items have been moved to block or fill this space, please help to clear the way.

 The convention and security staff reserve the right to request that you cease any behavior deemed to be inappropriate, overly disruptive, or otherwise disturbing to the enjoyment of other convention attendees.
 Repeated requests may result in revocation of badge and removal from the convention.